peterhinch/micropython_eeprom/flash/FLASH.md

 tested Winbond W25Q32JV 4MiB and Cypress S25FL064L 8MiB devices.

 It is likely that other chips with 4096 byte blocks will work but I am unlikely to be able to support hardware I don't possess.
-Users should check datasheets for compatibility.
+See [Section 6](./FLASH.md#6-unsupported-chips) for recommendations on settings.

 ## 1.2 The driver